Creating great content is time-consuming, expensive and difficult for most website owners.

-Take websites like Amazon that have book reviews and testimonials rated by people who have purchased the product before you.
+Take websites like Amazon with book reviews and testimonials rated by people who have purchased the product before you.

 Testimonials reduce risk.

 You can also install testimonial plugins such as Feefo to business and shopping websites to generate user-generated testimonials.

-Video interviews give his potential and existing customers an insight into other people’s experiences in business.
+Video interviews give potential and existing customers valuable content and an insight into other people’s experiences in business.

-You do need brilliant production values but video interview content adds the human element that the written word sometimes does not convey.
+Video interview content adds a human element that the written word sometimes doesn’t convey.

 Steven Pressfield talks about almost puking up when he and his business partner started doing video interviews to promote their new product.

-After trial and error they figured out the best solution was not to talk to the camera but to let the camera roll and they just talk to each other naturally.
+After trial and error, they figured out the best solution was not to talk to the camera but to let the camera roll, and they just talked to each other naturally.

 14. Frequently asked questions

 Creating website content for websites has been a common client issue for many web professionals.

-I sat down with a small business owner, Dave, in a restaurant and I read out a list of prepared questions about his industry.
+I sat down with a small business owner, Dave, in a restaurant and read out a list of prepared questions about his services.

 I turned on the voice recorder on my iPhone, and he replied with the answers.

 The recorded answers from Dave were transcribed and put on his FAQ web page.

 15. How to guide

-The reason ‘how to’ content is so powerful in the search engines is because people use Google to find a solution to their problem.
+‘How to’ content is so powerful in search engines because people use Google to find a solution to their problems.

-And Google aim to reward the best website content for a users questions with top search rankings.
+And Google aims to reward the best website content for a user’s questions with top search rankings.

-When skaters type “how to do a skateboard kick-flip” then they are looking for an answer to their problem.
+When skaters type “how to do a skateboard kick-flip, ” they are looking for an answer to their problem.

-And the best way to serve up a solution to create, for example, a ‘how to do a skateboard kick-flip’ page in a YouTube, Facebook, IGTV video or on your website.
+And the best way to serve up a solution is to create, for example, a ‘how to do a skateboard kickflip page on a YouTube, Facebook, IGTV video or on your website.